pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 = 1.3.8 =

-This update improves form and dynamic content selection.
+This update improves form and dynamic content selection, fixes a bug with asynchronous dynamic content loading, and improves password encoding.

 = 1.3.7 =